Which are healthy for Ekkies?

 about seeds or nuts

 Eclectus are some of the SLOWEST, COMPLICATED and MESSIEST eaters in the avian companion world.
-Dont be surprised if food is thrown, regurgitated, spewed and painted across your walls constantly.
-The way Eclectus eat and process food provides an interesting dilemma for owners: often coming as a surprise when feeding soft fleshy fresh foods cover cages, dishes, walls, platforms and stands need to be disinfected daily (or risk fungal and bacterial infection), removed from the enclosure after a few hours and spend hours creating the proper variety.
+Don't be surprised if food is thrown, regurgitated, spewed and painted across your walls constantly.
+The way Eclectus eat and process food provides an interesting dilemma for owners: often coming as a surprise when feeding soft fleshy fresh foods cover cages, dishes, walls, platforms and stands needing to be disinfected daily (or risk fungal and bacterial infection), removed from the enclosure after a few hours and spend hours creating the proper variety.
 Unfortunately 'just fresh' can be dangerous-example: feeding overage of broccoli, cabbage, kale or collard greens daily can cause seizures in eclectus.

-Regardless of digestive upset- the composition in pellet diets create numerous health concerns and almost instantly stresses the liver and kidneys.
-Things like red dye, excessive vitamins, minerals, lack of glucose, fructose, Vit A, acids and most importantly: Dehydration.
+The composition in pellet diets create numerous health concerns and almost instantly stresses the liver and kidneys.
+Things like red dye, added vitamins, minerals, lack of glucose, type of amino acids, anti-nutrients and most importantly: lack of moisture = dehydration.
 Eclectus do not consume water efficiently.
 They receive most of their water from the items they ingest- so feeding a dry diet will result in digestive upset and dehydration (which can be deadly causing renal failure).

-Create a diet that is nutritionally compatible and easy to prepare utilizing readily available ingredients.
+Create a diet that is nutritionally compatible and easier to prepare utilizing readily available ingredients.
 This gives Eclectus a chance to thrive as companion birds.
-Additions to this diet formulation are HIGHLY recommended in the way of foraging (fruits, vegetables, nuts, greens, flowers, etc).
+Additions to this diet formulation are HIGHLY recommended in the way of foraging (fruits, vegetables, greens, flowers, etc).
 Variety is the spice of life and a skewer a day can help prevent self mutilation!

 After reading through diet, please go to the 'Enrichment' portion of this website.
 The main diet is only a portion of what is needed to maintain a healthy Ekkie.